SweetIQ/warmongo/README.md

 Most of this README is shamelessly forked from https://github.com/bcwaldon/warlock.

+Unfortunately the original warlock doesn't work with warmongo, you'll have to use this fork for now: https://github.com/robbrit/warlock

 ## Wat

 Extended warlock to support saving to a MongoDB database.